Titles and Roles

 - Discovery and Developmental Therapeutics

-Jean L. Koff, MD, serves as an Instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Jean L. Koff, MD, MS, is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Koff is a clinical investigator in the Bone Marrow and Stem Cell Transplant Center with a disease focus in lymphoma.
-She joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2016.
+She joined the clinical staff at Winship Cancer Institute as a practicing physician in 2016.

 Dr. Koff holds memberships with American Medical Association, American Society of Clinical Oncology and American Society of Hematology.